This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 Consult RDS’s subnet group documentation for more details on subnet groups and their requirements. |

-5. Create the RDS instance
+D. Create the RDS instance

-Now create the RDS instance:
+Create the RDS instance:

 $ RDS_SECURITY_GROUP_ID=$(